All About Schools with Riding Programs

 The school also talks about its students being able to visit local ranches so that they can deepen their knowledge of horses and horsemanship.

-Do you see the variety of options which await you?
-We have looked at Chatham Hall which offers traditional English riding and Colorado Rocky Mountain School which uses the Western approach to riding.
+Do you see the variety of options that await you?
+We have looked at Chatham Hall, which offers traditional English riding, and Colorado Rocky Mountain School, which uses the Western approach to riding.
 The choice of equestrian styles is yours.
 Let's look at a few more schools.

 Culver Academies, Culver, Indiana

-Culver Academy's riding program has evolved from training which provided horse soldiers to a rather comprehensive program which includes equitation, hunter/jumping and veterinary science.
+Culver Academy's riding program has evolved from training that provided horse soldiers to a rather comprehensive program that includes equitation, hunter/jumping, and veterinary science.
 The school has a Horsemanship Department.

 "Since 1897, Culver’s Horsemanship Program has been teaching students the qualities of wisdom, courage, moderation, and justice by placing them in the saddle.
 Cavalry soldiers are no longer in demand so the Horsemanship Department has developed a progressive curriculum designed to develop character and leadership while learning to control and manage the horse.
 The Department of Horsemanship is a proud member of the elite Culver Summer School 'Center of Excellence' ."